FlatbreadLabs/flatbread/packages/source-filesystem/README.md

 - Type: `object`

 Define fields that will have a reference to another node.
-The referenced `typeName` is expected to exist within an element of the `content` array.
+The referenced `collection` is expected to exist within an element of the `content` array.

 ```js
 export default defineConfig({